Investment Goals and Objectives Policy 34-200 | Effective Date: March 19, 2025

 • The estimated future returns, volatilities and correlations for the asset classes being considered.

-1. Given all this information, the consultant will help the board determine an acceptable long-term policy asset mix and funding policy that reflects the board’s return objectives and risk tolerance.
+1. Given this information, the consultant helps the board of directors determine an acceptable long-term policy asset mix and funding policy that reflects the board of directors return objectives and risk tolerance.

-1. The asset liability study will be conducted via meetings of the Finance and Investment Committee, with participation and input from all members of the board of directors permitted and encouraged.
-The asset liability study typically results in changes to, or confirmation of, the policy asset mix and the funding policy, which are made through a recommendation by the Finance and Investment Committee to the board of directors.
-The board has authority for the asset allocation and funding policy decisions and will decide on the recommendations presented by the Committee.
+1. Asset liability studies will be conducted via meetings of the Finance and Investment Committee, with participation and input from all members of the board of directors permitted and encouraged.
+Asset liability studies typically result in changes to, or confirmation of, the policy asset mix and the funding policy, which are made through a recommendation by the Finance and Investment Committee to the board of directors.
+The board of directors has authority for the asset allocation and funding policy decisions and will decide on the recommendations presented by the Finance and Investment Committee.

-1. The board of directors hired Morneau Shepell to conduct an asset liability study in 2019.
-After the study, the board adopted the new target policy asset mix described below, with a plan to transition to this target mix over the following few years.
+1. In 2024 the board of directors engaged Telus Health to conduct an asset liability study.
+After the study, the board of directors adopted the target policy asset mix described below, with a plan to transition to this target mix over the next few years.

 Policy Asset Mix

-Asset Class Current Policy Asset Mix New Target Policy Asset Mix
+Asset Class Outgoing Policy Asset Mix Current Policy Asset Mix Target Policy Asset Mix

 Equities